stas-goncharenko/sgCaptcha/README.md

 ==========

-Client Side (How to make the CAPTCHA image show up)
+Client Side (How to show CAPTCHA on your site)
 ---------------------------------------------------

 ```bash